sulli365/crypto_crawling/memory-bank/activeContext.md

 1. **Extending API Coverage**: Building on the successful implementation with CoinGecko API to cover all 20+ cryptocurrency APIs.
 2. **Refining the RAG Agent**: Updating the agent to properly query and retrieve information from the crypto API documentation database.
 3. **Enhancing the User Interface**: Improving the Streamlit UI for a better user experience.
-4. **Project Structure Reorganization**: Implementing a proper Python package structure for better maintainability and scalability.
+4. **Project Structure Refinement**: Fine-tuning the Python package structure and ensuring all components work together seamlessly.

 ## Recent Developments